This section provides you with an overview of Finland’s trade register.

 - Information on termination, interruption of trade, bankruptcy, liquidation or reorganisation proceedings.

-The European Business Register (EBR) provides ready access to reliable information on companies all over Europe.
-EBR is a joint information service provided by the trade registers of 15 European countries.
-The information service offers official and reliable information directly from the national trade register of each participating country.
+The European Business Register Network (EBR) is an information service for member countries of the European Business Registry Association (EBRA) providing official reliable register data directly from the national trade register of each country.

 Is access to the Finnish trade register free of charge?